Bridging the Language Gap: An Empirical Study of Bindings for Open Source Machine Learning Libraries Across Software Package Ecosystems: Related work

-Several researchers have conducted comparison studies of multiple ML libraries.
-Guo \etal\cite{guo_empirical_2019} compared the development and deployment processes of four ML libraries under the same configuration for training of the same models.
-They found that using different ML libraries can lead to different levels of accuracy.
-Bahrampour \etal\cite{bahrampour_comparative_2016} investigated five ML libraries to compare their performance in extensibility, hardware utilization, and speed.
-Han \etal\cite{han_empirical_2020} collected projects that depend on \libfmt{PyTorch}, \libfmt{TensorFlow}, and \libfmt{Theano} on \ecofmt{GitHub}, and observed four frequent applications (i.e., image and video, NLP, model theory, and acceleration).
+Several researchers have conducted comparison studies of multiple ML libraries. \citet{grichi_impact_2020} compared ten multi-language ML frameworks with ten multi-language traditional systems and reported that maintainers of these ML frameworks need more time to accept or reject a pull request than traditional systems. \citet{guo_empirical_2019} compared the development and deployment processes of four ML libraries under the same configuration for training of the same models.
+They found that using different ML libraries can lead to different levels of accuracy. \citet{han_empirical_2020} collected projects that depend on \libfmt{PyTorch}, \libfmt{TensorFlow}, and \libfmt{Theano} on GitHub, and observed four frequent applications (i.e., image and video, NLP, model theory, and acceleration).
 In addition, most projects depend on these three libraries directly instead of transitively.